 In this article, we have tried to consolidate all the important points to take a GMAT mock Test.

-- It is very necessary that one takes at least a couple of mock tests before writing the actual GMAT because the real GMAT then becomes very predictable.
+- It is very necessary that one takes at least a couple of mock tests before writing the actual GMAT because the real GMAT then becomes predictable.

 - It gives you a ballpark figure of where exactly you are so that you know the required amount of hard work that needs to go in to achieve that dream score of yours.
 It also helps in testing yourself and Official tests also predict your score to a great extent.